SWB Game Notes - March 30

 Scranton/Wilkes-Barre RailRiders @ Buffalo Bisons

-MARCH MADNESS- Scranton/Wilkes-Barre is 1-0 in the March with their first ever game in the month coming at the start of last season.
+MARCH MADNESS- Scranton/Wilkes-Barre is 3-0 in the March with their first ever game in the month coming at the start of last summer.
 In 2023, the RailRiders took on the Bisons at PNC Field with a 2-1 victory.
-Last night, SWB won 12-9 thanks to three home runs, three doubles, and six steals.
+SWB has won back-to-back games this season with 12-9 and 4-3 victories over Buffalo.

+CHALLENGES ARE CHALLENGING- On games from Friday-Sunday, Triple-A baseball utilizes the challenge system.
+Each team has three opportunities to challenge a pitch during a game and if right the team keeps the opportunty.
+Only the pitcher, catcher, and hitter can do so.
+The RailRiders are 0-6 on their calls this season.

+POTEET PITCHES- Cody Poteet tossed 48 pitches in four innings yesterday.
+They were the most he has thrown since May 17, 2022.
+The right hander impressed with a team-high five strikeouts, allowing no runs on just a hit and a walk.

-STEALING SWIPES- The RailRiders recorded six steals yesterday, thanks to two each from Greg Allen and Brandon Lockridge.
-Jeter Downs and Caleb Durbin each had one apiece.
-This puts them first in Triple-A with El Paso having four as team.
-SWB has taken seven bases three times in their franchise history with the last time coming on July 23, 2022 at Lehigh Valley.
+STEALING SWIPES- The RailRiders recorded a steal yesterday, thanks to Brandon Lockridge for their seventh of the season.
+It was his third and his teammate Greg Allen has a pair as well.
+This puts them first in Triple-A tied with Gwinnett.
 The RailRiders stole a season high 174 bases last summer.

-HOMER HEROES- Greg Allen had the first home run of Minor League Baseball yesterday with a long ball in the first inning at 2:06pm.
-Jose Rojas and Everson Pereira also recorded a long ball.
-This puts the RailRiders at three on the season, which ties them with Worcester for the Triple-A high.
+HAVING HOPE- With two wins already, SWB has a chance to have a series sweep with a victory today.
+Three game series are less common with schedule changes these past few seasons, but still happen a few times a season.
+The last time the RailRiders did this was on the road at Columbus from July 23-25 back in 2019.

+JOSE IS HERE- Jose Rojas has been a superb addition to the RailRiders lineup in their first two contests.
+On Friday, Rojas worked a pair of walks and recorded a home run.
+Yesterday he worked another two free passes as well notching the game tying double in the seventh.
+The righty has been the designated hitter and first baseman.

-DURBIN'S DAY- Caleb Durbin was electric in his first Triple-A contest yesterday.
+DURBIN'S DAY- Caleb Durbin was electric in his first Triple-A contest on Friday, starting at second base.
 He was hit by a pitch in his first at-bat and immediately stole second base.
-After grounding out in the third, Durbin came up big in the fourth.
-He had a two-run double and ended up scoring later that inning.
-In the sixth he recorded another RBI with a run scoring single.
-Durbin was announced as the TribalMedia Player of the Game for the RailRiders.

-BRANDON'S BEST- Brandon Lockridge played for SWB last season after getting the call up in the late summer.
-He got the Opening Day start for Triple-A this season.
-He worked two walks in the contest yesterday and stole two bases.
-He also had a clutch two-run double to help the RailRiders take the lead in their seven-run fifth inning.

-HIT BY PITCH- Greg Allen was hit by a pitch in two separate at-bats last night to tie a franchise high that he already set. back on September 11, 2021, Allen was also hit twice in a season where he was struck 19 times.
-Chase Utley has the most HBP's in a season with 20 during the 2002 summer.
+Durbin also had a pair of hits and three runs batted in.
+Yesterday, he had another double and made some great plays at third base.

+ALLEN'S ASSIST- Greg Allen recorded the RailRiders first outfield assist of the season yesterday in centerfield.
+Allen saw Orelvis Martinez heading towards third base trying to leg a double into a triple.
+The right hander threw the ball to Caleb Durbin at the hot corner to nab the final out of the frame.

+ROSTER MOVES - The New York Yankees have already made changes to the Scranton/Wilkes-Barre roster.
+Clayton Beeter was optioned to Triple-A, while Tanner Tully was signed to a Major League contract and selected to the active roster.
+To create a spot on the 40-man, Nick Ramirez was designated for assignment.

 LEADING THE CHARGE - The Scranton/Wilkes-Barre RailRiders are pleased to welcome Manager Shelley Duncan back to the dugout in 2024.
 Duncan will see the majority of his 2023 staff return, including Pitching Coach Graham Johnson, Hitting Coach Trevor Amicone, Defensive Coach José Javier and Athletic Trainer Jimmy Downam.
 Gerardo Casadiego joins the field staff as the Bullpen Coach while Danny Smith will be the club's Strength & Conditioning Coach in 2024.
 Nori Subero has been added to the roster as the Assistant Athletic Trainer and Steven DiMaria is the new Advance Scouting Analyst.
 Jim Billington and Sullivan Lyons return to Scranton/Wilkes-Barre in the same roles they held last season.
 Billington is the RailRiders' Home Clubhouse Manager and Lyons is the Video Assistant.